Self-Care Plans For Therapists: Tips For Taking Care Of Mental Health

 Regularly practicing self-care habits like these may have various benefits, such as reduced stress, improvements in physical health, and lower levels of depression and anxiety.

-Self-care for therapists: Why is it important?
+Self-care for therapists: Why is it important for mental health professionals to practice self-care?

 In a 2018 study, researchers in the U.K. conducted a survey of over 600 clinical psychologists.
 Two-thirds of the people surveyed reported that they had experienced mental health challenges themselves.
 This might seem surprising, but it may be worth remembering that as fulfilling as working in mental health can be, it can also be demanding.
 Therapy sessions can be intense and emotionally draining, and mental health providers are often exposed to a lot of stress and pressure.
 This can contribute to mental health concerns like anxiety, depression, and burnout.